 In addition to this, energy is also lost during the conversion process from 3.7 to 5 volt, due to the resistance of the connecting cable, and during the charging process.
 You may have noticed that the phones often get warm and mildly hot during charging.
 This is simply electrical energy getting wasted as heat during the charging process and is unavoidable in any charging process.

-Fast-charging further wastes energy as it is usually done at much higher voltages (12 or 9 volts) when the battery is less than 50-60%.
+Increasingly popular “fast-charging” at high voltages further wastes a lot of energy as it is usually done at much higher voltages (12 or 9 volts) when the device being charged is at less than 50-60%.
+This loss is irrelevant when using a power adapter but very significant when using a portable charger.

 As the actual charging performance may vary from device to device, you can roughly assume the 2/3 capacity number to calculate how many times your smartphone will get charged by your powerbank.